dnlbowers/jobs-a-gooden/README.md

 * Auto email to Job post author when job close to expired that it will be deleted after the specified time of expiration.
 * [KanBan board](https://codepen.io/josetxu/pen/VwyxZKq) to track applied, round, and response.

+# **Testing Phase**
+I have included details of testing both during development and post development in a separate document called [TESTING.md](TESTING.md).

+# Deployment
+## Initial Deployment:
+I have included details of my initial deployment in a separate document called [DEPLOYMENT.md](DEPLOYMENT.md).

 ## Honorable mentions
-* sean - just a legend any way you slice it
+* sean - just a legend any way you slice it, helped me understand the logic behind my pin job feature by providing examples of similar things and helped me to connect to heroku through the console of VSCODE
 * matt - the comfort of a friend no matter the time of day, the push of a competitor even if I am wasn't playing the game
 * steve - Always pushing me to think bigger
+* Guillermo Brachetta - for explaining dotenv package and how to use it

 ## Credits